Escape from Shit Mountain: Plot

-Former trader Trey Nelson (Joseph Gordon-Levitt) follows the same routine every day since being placed under house arrest for insider trading.
-One night, he is warned by his parole officer that due to a blizzard, his ankle monitor will be shut down for the night and that he will check on him the following morning.
-Seizing the opportunity, he leaves his house to recklessly drive his Lamborghini Urus.
-After nearly hitting a deer, he accidentally hits a woman.
-He places the woman in his trunk and drives to a motel owned by his friend Jimmy Silva (David Castañeda).
+Former trader Trey Nelson (Joseph Gordon-Levitt), having been placed under house arrest for insider trading, is warned by his parole officer that his ankle monitor will be deactivated for the night due to a blizzard.
+Seizing the opportunity, Trey leaves his house and recklessly drives his Lamborghini Urus; in the process, his car accidentally hits a woman.
+Believing the woman is dead, Trey places her in the car's trunk and drives to a motel owned by his friend Jimmy Silva (David Castañeda).
 With Jimmy's reluctant help, he throws the woman's body in "the spot", a hole under a tree in the nearby woods.
-Back inside the motel, they discuss their tense history together over Trey's favorite brand of coconut rum, until they hear someone aggressively knocking on the door.
-They open to find the still-alive woman, who has dug her way out and crawled to the motel.
-Jimmy prepares to shoot her until he notices a car approaching.
-Trey hides the gun in his pocket and asks the driver, who drives a blue Plymouth Barracuda, for help.
+Back at the motel, the pair discuss their history together over Trey's favorite brand of coconut rum until they hear someone aggressively knocking on the door.
+They open the door and find the woman, who is still alive and has dug her way out and crawled to the motel.
+Jimmy prepares to shoot her until he notices a blue Plymouth Barracuda approaching.
+Trey hides the gun in his pocket and asks the driver for help.

-A few months earlier, Charlie (Natasha Lyonne) is driving her Plymouth Barracuda to a national park in Colorado.
+A few months earlier, Charlie (Natasha Lyonne) is driving her Plymouth to a national park in Colorado.
 She decides to settle in "Magic Mountain" after striking up a romance with a local man.
-By February, Charlie is alone again and trying to earn money to leave "Shit Mountain".
-She catches a kleptomaniac shoplifter (Stephanie Hsu) trying to steal her wallet, who goes by "Mortimer Bernstein", the name on the stolen credit card she carries.
+By February, she is alone again and trying to earn money to leave "Shit Mountain".
+Charlie catches a kleptomaniac shoplifter (Stephanie Hsu) trying to steal her wallet.
+Charlie calls the shoplifter "Morty" after the name on the stolen credit card she carries, "Mortimer Bernstein".
 Morty offers to pay the gas for Charlie's car in exchange for catching a ride with her.
 While driving, a deer steps in front of the car, causing Charlie to swerve off the road and get stuck.
 Distrustful of her, she has Morty return to the gas station to ask for a tow truck while she remains in the car.
-The night falls and Morty has yet to return.
+After night falls, Morty has not returned.
 Charlie decides to get help by herself, but after a few steps out towards the road, she is hit by Trey's Lamborghini.